fscarazzato/fscarazzato.github.io/_pages/about.md

 <br>

-<font size="3"> <i> Does extreme heat adversely affect the educational outcomes of kids in India?
-To address this question, we link results in the Indian Upper Primary Level Examination to information on local weather conditions, air pollution, and vegetation density sourced from remote sensing data.
-This link is established by precisely geo-coding school addresses.
-The panel structure of our data allows us to track the success of students attending the same school over four years, while accounting for any time-invariant school- or location-specific attributes.
+<font size="3"> <i> Does extreme heat adversely affect educational outcomes in India?
+We link results from the Indian Upper Primary Level Examination to local weather, air pollution, and vegetation data derived from remote sensing.
+Our four-year panel tracks student performance within the same schools while accounting for time-invariant characteristics.
+Both
-Our analysis reveals that both cumulative heat exposure and exposure to higher temperatures during examinations adversely affect students' performance.
-A constant increase in temperature by merely 0.5°C results in a drop in the number of students passing the exam by approximately 2% and a drop in the number of highest grades ("distinctions") of almost 15%, hinting towards a sizable potential loss in human capital.
-We find that the negative impact on exam pass rates intensifies with higher temperature ranges, with the effect being largest on days with maximum temperatures exceeding 40°C. Furthermore, we show that vegetation in the proximity of schools has a strong mitigating effect that increases with forest cover density: given an area of about 80 hectares around each school, 2.6 hectare of forest would offset the impact of an increase in temperature by 1°C on the probability of passing the exam, and 9.5 hectares would offset the effect of a 1°C increase, on the probability of achieving a distinction.
-These findings suggest that increasing vegetation in the vicinity of schools is a valid policy recommendation to soften the adverse impacts of extreme heat on adverse educational outcomes, and adapt to expected long-term changes in climate. </i> </font>
+cumulative heat during the school year and higher temperatures during exams significantly reduce performance.
+Even under the most optimistic RCP scenario, a constant temperature increase would, ceteris paribus, lower pass rates by 3%, implying substantial human capital losses.
+Effect sizes peak when maximum temperatures exceed 40°C and are similar for general measures of thermal comfort combining heat and humidity.
+Students in poorer areas, especially the urban poor, are most vulnerable, and newer or non-centrally managed schools may require retrofitting.
+Vegetation near schools mitigates heat impacts but not sufficiently to offset future risks. </i> </font>

 </details>